Dalin-Tang/Hybrid-Clustering/README.md

 python test.py
 ```

-This will generate an output file (`output.txt`) containing the results of the test.
+This will print an output ,you can compare it with file (`output.txt`).

 ## Results